-The Job of a CNA
+The Role of a Certified Nursing Assistant

-- Providing basic services to patients
+- Administering basic services to patients

-- Checking patient’s vital signs
+- Reading patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients